Battle-Ship-Linear-Relations/Battleship-V3/README.md

 - You will input an equation for the slope but you will also have the option to make it an inequality
 - Inequalities will show up on the board as pink highlighted squares for a brief moment
 - The program will tell you how many ships are within the inputted range
-- the program will not allow you to play repeated inequalities
+- The program will not allow you to play repeated inequalities